precice/precice.github.io/pages/docs/dev-docs/dev-tooling.md

 ## Setting up pre-commit

-Since version 2.5, preCICE uses pre-commit to enforce a consistent formatting.

 To use, [install pre-commit](https://pre-commit.com/#install) and run `pre-commit install` at the root of the project.
 You can now force the formatting on all files with `pre-commit run -a`.